okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-dashboard/index.md

 ## Key components of the dashboard

-The rate limits dashboard provides information on data use for the endpoint based on a set of statistics and shows multiple views of the data use.
+The rate limits dashboard provides data usage information for the endpoint based on a set of statistics and shows multiple views of the data use.
 The dashboard helps you to investigate the rate limit or violation issue and to prevent subsequent rate limit issues from occurring.
 To view the most recent data, refresh your screen.
 There may be a slight delay of two to four minutes in obtaining new data.

 ### Overview pane